Tiering inactive data to low-cost object storage

-You can reduce storage costs in AWS and Azure by combining an SSD or HDD performance tier for "hot" data with an object storage capacity tier for "cold" data.
+You can reduce storage costs for Cloud Volumes ONTAP by combining an SSD or HDD performance tier for hot data with an object storage capacity tier for inactive data.
+Data tiering is powered by FabricPool technology.
 For a high-level overview, see Data tiering overview.

-To set up data tiering, you simply need to do the following:
+To set up data tiering, you need to do the following: